miraclemeei/CPS-3320-Final-Project/README.md

 A value is trying to be set on a copy of a slice from a DataFrame

 * which means that you have to use a lower version of python then the warnning will disappear.
+# You Can also use the jupter notebook file if you directly put it in the jupyter.